Smart-Programs/mixer-client-node/README.md

 })

 client.constellationService.on('event', (data, event) => {
-	//Do stuff with data, this is the payload object from the event subscribed to
+	// Do stuff with data, this is the payload object from the event subscribed to
-	//Event is the event you subscribed to ex: 'channel:1:update' })
+	// Event is the event you subscribed to ex: 'channel:1:update'
+	// See *Note
+})

 client.constellationService.on('reply', (data) => {